Co-designing the Deep End NENC

 Exploring how routine practice communications can support health and digital literacy in Deep End NENC

-General practices use of text messages to communicate with patients has increased in recent years.
+General practice use of text messages to communicate with patients has increased in recent years.
 Quantitative and qualitative studies suggest that despite widespread mobile phone use, digital literacy barriers to using text messages are common among populations with low health literacy.
 Socioeconomic deprivation is associated with lower levels of health literacy and higher levels of digital exclusion, which compound existing health inequalities among those living in deprived areas.

 Deep End Primary Care Research Activity and Engagement Review